uidaholib/main-web-redesign_draft/docs/chat-widgets.md

 - "Proactive Widget Floating" (on /find/, articles, books, journals, etc)
 - "Primo Widget" (on Primo)
 - "SPEC Proactive Widget Floating" (on /special-collections/, index, searchtools.
 Does NOT fall back to 24/7 chat)
+- "Data Hub Proactive Widget Floating" (on /datahub/.
+Does NOT fall back to 24/7 chat)

 When making updates to the offline message, etc, please try to keep these all in sync.
 They are each a bit different use case, but most of the text updates should apply to all.